PrefectHQ/prefect/docs/guide/PINs/PIN-8-Listener-Flows.md

 Each event is passed into a separate call of the `FlowRunner.run()` superclass method as the appropriately defined parameter value.
 Each of these "runs" represents a completely distinct processing of an event, and is therefore independently retry-able.
 The runner no longer defines success or failure from its tasks, but rather from whether it encounters an error in the listener.

+The superclass `run()` can be called in the FlowRunner's executor, allowing asynchronous execution.

 Each event therefore triggers a completely new flow run, but from a long-running process that replaces some of the latency of spinning up new architecture.

 Here is pseudocode for the process: